jaw039/CulinaryInsights/README.md

 This plot allows us to explore how the carbohydrate content in recipes might affect user satisfaction, as reflected by their ratings.

+While most recipes cluster at lower carbohydrate levels across all ratings, there are notable spikes in higher carbohydrate counts especially in the higher ratings (4 and 5).

 ### Bivariate Analysis

 <iframe